Explore our trips...

 Mongolian Horse Trek and Gobi Combo

 New for 2017!
 We are now offering a six-day trip to the Kharkhorin area, west of Ulaanbaatar, with an optional Gobi add-on.
 Four days of riding gives you a taste of Mongolian life on horseback.
-Continue on with a trip to the Gobi, to make this a twelve-day multi-adventure!
+Continue on with a trip to the Gobi, to make this a twelve-day multi-adventure! ***Availability at a Glance August 2017*** All Combo trips are guaranteed departures, and have places available.

 $1350NZD, or $1950NZD with Gobi add-on (per person, for two or more people)